browserengineering/book/book/forms.md

 This data is then sent to the server in an HTTP `POST` request, specifically to the URL given by the `form` element's `action` attribute and the usual rules of relative URLs.

-That `POST` request looks a lot like the `GET` requests our browser has been making so far, except that it has a `Content-Length` header and after all of the headers it has a body---you've already seen HTTP responses with bodies, but requests can have them too.
+That `POST` request looks a lot like a regular request, except that it has a body---you've already seen HTTP responses with bodies, but requests can have them too.
 So the overall `POST` request looks like this:

 ``` {.example}
 POST /submit HTTP/1.0